Hidden Gems of Banyuwangi: Beyond the Tourist Trail

 Location: 40 km northwest of Banyuwangi

-This mystical forest features ancient trees with sprawling roots that create a fairy-tale atmosphere:
+This mystical forest features ancient trees with spreading roots creating a fairytale atmosphere:

 - Massive banyan trees over 150 years old